archlinux/aur/README.markdown

     luatools --generate

-a normal user (*and not as root*).
+as a normal user (*and not as root*).
 You need to rerun this command as a normal user each time you upgrade.

 All bugs can be reported at the ConTeXt mailing list